wrought/wireless-networking-in-the-developing-world/wndw.md

--   •The access point is connected to an omni directional antenna with a 10dBi gain, while the client is connected to a directional antenna with 14 dBi gain.
+-   The access point is connected to an omni directional antenna with a 10dBi gain, while the client is connected to a directional antenna with 14 dBi gain.

--   •The transmitting power of the AP is 100 mW (or 20 dBm) and its sensitivity is -89 dBm.
+-   The transmitting power of the AP is 100 mW (or 20 dBm) and its sensitivity is -89 dBm.

--   •The transmitting power of the client is 30 mW (or 15 dBm) and its sensitivity is -82 dBm.
+-   The transmitting power of the client is 30 mW (or 15 dBm) and its sensitivity is -82 dBm.

--   •The cables are short, so we can estimate a loss of 2 dB at each side.
+-   The cables are short, so we can estimate a loss of 2 dB at each side.